ernado/calproxy/README.md

 Add to `deleted.txt` UIDs of events you want to delete.

-This can be done automatically if `-rewrite` flag is `true` which is on by default.
+This can be done automatically if `-append` flag is `true` which is on by default.

 ## Adding UUId